-Brief Advice, Information and Referral: Action taken at or soon after intake on behalf of a client that resolved a case requiring a minimal amount of staff time and resources (i.e. approximately 30 minutes or less).
-This level of service can be provided either in person or remotely, by telephone or video conference, as long as the client has an applicable civil legal problem.
-If you provide these services remotely, you do not need a full income affidavit, as long as you perform and document at least a verbal eligibility screening.
+Brief Legal Advice: Legal advice provided at or soon after intake on behalf of a client with an applicable civil legal problem, where the advice resolved a substantive legal query and required a minimal amount of staff time and resources (i.e. approximately 30 minutes or less).
+Always requires staff to perform and document at least a verbal eligibility screening.
+If provided in person, requires written application with client-signed affidavit.
 This service can be provided both by attorneys and non-attorneys.